cisagov/Malcolm/README.md

 ```
 Malcolm processes will run as UID 1000 and GID 1000.
 Is this OK?
 (Y/n): y

+Should Malcolm use and maintain its own OpenSearch instance?
+(Y/n): y

+Forward Logstash logs to a secondary remote OpenSearch instance? (y/N): n

 Setting 10g for OpenSearch and 3g for Logstash.
 Is this OK?
 (Y/n): y

 Setting 3 workers for Logstash pipelines.
 Is this OK?
 (Y/n): y